biometry/APES/Stats/stats21-linearRegression.md

 ## [1] "lm"
 ```

-Selection of the coefficient´s attribute
+Selection of the coefficient?s attribute

 ```r
 mod$coefficients